Execution and Levy

-The next step in execution is the sale of the property for the benefit of the creditor, which must be done before the judgment becomes dormant, although in most cases, this is not a problem because most states have greatly extended the lifetime for judgments beyond the old common law period of 1 year.
+The next step in execution is the sale of the property to benefit the creditor, which must be done before the judgment becomes dormant, though this is usually not a problem because most states have greatly extended the lifetime for judgments beyond the old common law period of 1 year.
 The sheriff must conduct the sale according to state law.

-Some states also have redemption statutes where debtors have a certain amount of time—the redemption period—to buy back their property at the sale price.
+Some states also have redemption statutes where debtors have a prescribed duration — the redemption period — to buy back their property at the sale price.
 In some states, if the debtor does not redeem the property, then creditors with junior liens on the property have a right to redeem it.

 A major disadvantage to redemption rights is that the property may sell for less because the buyer does not get a clear title to the property until after the redemption period.